5monkeys/djedi-json.js/README.md

     },
   },

+## Exported utils
+`createConfig`
+Accepts `components` and `edits` and returns a config

+`createEmpty`
+Returns an empty shell of a tree-node, accepts a type as string.
-## Components
+## Exported Components
+`CMS` - Wraps the entire CMS, supplying a CMS context provider. accepts a `config` and a `tree`

+`Preview`
+Takes no props.
+Renders the admin itself.

-## Contexts
+## Exported Contexts

 `EditContext`
 Used to access edit functions on the current component.
 Each component is rendered within a separate EditContext.

 `CMSContext`
-Used to access the currnt root tree of the CMS.
+Used to access the current root tree of the CMS.

 ## Development